landonma/Data-Management-Templates-Project/faq.md

 ### Your templates does not fit very well with my discipline.

 These templates are discipline agnostic.
 It is possible that they won't fit your research.
 There are several things you can do:
 - These templates are published under a CC0 license, so you can modify them as you wish.
-Add what is missing, and remove what is not necesary.
+Add what is missing, and remove what is not necessary.
 - You can let us know!
 We would love to know how these are useful or not and how they could be improved.
 Write us an e-mail at [ResearchDataServices@oregonstate.edu](ResearchDataServices@oregonstate.edu) or open an issue.
 We may be able to improve the templates in the future.

 These templates can be changed as much as you need, so hopefully this will still be somewhat useful to help implement create the documents for your research project.